antoine3000/dok-antoine/content/2020-06-15-green-observatory/2020-06-16-input/_index.md

 ## Debugging

 I thought my electronic board was well made, or at least it looked like it.
-But when I tried to connect it to my computer, I got nothing except an error message saying that an element was asking an higher voltage than what my computer can provide, which means there is a short somewhere.
+But once connected to my computer, I first tried to read my USB ports by typing `$ lsusb` but the new device didn't appear.
+I then checked further with `$ dmesg -w` and saw that I had an over-current condition on the new device's port.
+Which means there is a short somewhere.

 I spent hours trying to find the short, but since I have a common ground, meaning that everything except the tracks is ground, it was very difficult to find it.